 We document important interactions between tax incentives and corporate policies using a “quasi natural experiment” provided by a surprise announcement that imposed corporate taxes on a group of Canadian publicly traded firms.
-The announcement caused a dramatic decrease in value although prospective tax shields partially offset the losses, adding 4.6% to firm value.
-In response to changing tax incentives, firms subsequently adjusted their corporate policies.
-They increased leverage to gain interest tax shields and reversed changes in other policies made to capitalize on tax benefits.
-The evidence supports the view that taxes are important for corporate decision-making.
+The announcement caused a dramatic decrease in value.
+Prospective tax shields partially offset the losses, adding 4.6% to firm value on average, and vary with the tax status of the marginal investor.
+Further, firms adjust leverage, payout, cash holdings, and investment in response to changing tax incentives.
+Overall, the event study and time series evidence supports the view that taxes are important for corporate decision making.